nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * You must provide **at least one** of the optional fields.
 * Allows you to update a pet to have same owner name but different phone number or, same number but different owner name as a current pet in the PetPal.
 * Pet profiles are auto saved in PetPal and are reflected in the PetPal list.
 * Cost is constantly being updated in PetPal but the latest information may not be reflected to you.
-To get the latest information, either click on the pet profile or run a command (e.g. `list` or `l`)
+To get the latest information, either click on the pet profile or run a command (e.g. `list` or `l`).

 Format: `edit INDEX [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL] [t/TAG...]`